mlflow/mlflow/examples/synapseml/autologging.md

 Note:

-1. If you want to support autologging of PySpark models not present in the log_model_allowlist file, you can add such models to the file.
+If you want to support autologging of PySpark models not present in the log_model_allowlist file, you can add such models to the file.
-2. If you've enabled autologging, then don't write explicit `with mlflow.start_run()` as it might cause multiple runs for one single model or one run for multiple models.

 ## Configuration process in Databricks as an example